Kathy is a Canadian freelance writer and blogger who is the mom of teenage twins.

 When teenagers are looking for ways to volunteer in their community, some prefer to look for activities that are ongoing.
 These types of volunteer positions often involve some training.
 Teens willing to make a longer term commitment may volunteer to:

-- assist children with special needs participate in sports and recreation programs
+- Assist children with special needs to participate in sports and recreation programs